 Annual Holiday Concert at Lake Eola Presented by News 6 and featuring the Florida Symphony Youth Orchestra.
 A free event, but you are encouraged to bring a new, unwrapped toy to donate.
 This event is on the first Saturday of December.

-City of Orlando Christmas Tree View the 72-foot Christmas tree at Lake Eola Park in Downtown in Orlando at Christmas.
+City of Orlando Christmas Tree View the 72-foot Christmas tree at Lake Eola Park in Downtown Orlando at Christmas.
 The tree is lit in November, and there is a lighting event.
 Regardless, you can view the tree anytime.
 There is a daily show near the Amphitheater where the tree comes to life with music!
-It runs hourly at starting at 5:45 pm through 9:45 pm.
+It runs hourly, starting at 5:45 pm through 9:45 pm.

 Deck the Downtown Get festive this holiday season by participating in “Deck the Downtown”!
-December 1 – 31, Downtown Orlando will be “decked-out” in festive lights and window decorations.
-A map will guide residents and guests as they walk the streets of Downtown, enjoying the creativity and holiday spirit of each of the participating business locations.
+Downtown Orlando will be “decked-out” in festive lights and window decorations.
+A map will guide residents and guests as they walk Downtown’s streets, enjoying each of the participating business locations’ creativity and holiday spirit.

-Holiday Movies at Lake Eola Park Grab the kids and drink of your choice and head Downtown to watch a Christmas movie.
-Movies start at 7:00 pm.
-For dates and what’s showing see here: Holiday Movie at Lake Eola Park
+Holiday Movies at Lake Eola Park Grab the kids and drink of your choice, and head Downtown to watch a Christmas movie.
+The movies start at 7:00 pm.
+For dates and what’s showing, see here: Holiday Movie at Lake Eola Park

-The Nutcracker, performed by the Russian Ballet Orlando Celebrate the holiday season with The Nutcracker, featuring unforgettable characters, dazzling costumes, onstage blizzards, timeless choreography and Tchaikovsky’s extraordinary arrangement performed live by the Russian Ballet Orlando.
-December 21, 7:30 pm Amphitheater at Lake Eola Park
+The Nutcracker, performed by the Russian Ballet Orlando Celebrate the holiday season with The Nutcracker, featuring unforgettable characters, dazzling costumes, onstage blizzards, timeless choreography, and Tchaikovsky’s extraordinary arrangement performed live by the Russian Ballet Orlando.
+Amphitheater at Lake Eola Park.

 Personally, Gaylord Palms is one of my favorite free things to do in Orlando at Christmas!